lz4/lz4/doc/lz4_Block_format.md

 -----------------------
 There are specific rules required to terminate a block.

-1. The last sequence only contains literals.
+1. The last sequence contains only literals.
    The block ends right after them.
-1. The last 5 bytes of input are always literals.
+2. The last 5 bytes of input are always literals.
+   Therefore, the last sequence contains at least 5 bytes.
+   - Special : if input is smaller than 5 bytes, there is only one sequence, it contains the whole input as literals.
-   Therefore, the last sequence contains at least 5 bytes, or all input bytes if input is smaller than 5 bytes (empty input can be represented with a zero byte, interpreted as a token without literal and without a match).
+     Empty input can be represented with a zero byte, interpreted as a final token without literal and without a match.
-2. The last match must start at least 12 bytes before the end of block.
+3. The last match must start at least 12 bytes before the end of block.
    The last match is part of the penultimate sequence.
-   It is followed by the last sequence, which only contains literals.
+   It is followed by the last sequence, which contains only literals.
-   Note that, as a consequence, blocks < 13 bytes cannot be compressed.
+   - Note that, as a consequence, an independent block < 13 bytes cannot be compressed, because the match must copy "something", so it needs at least one prior byte.
+   - When a block can reference data from another block, it can start immediately with a match and no literal, so a block of 12 bytes can be compressed.

+When a block does not respect these end conditions, a conformant decoder is allowed to reject the block as incorrect.

-These rules are in place to ensure that a compatible decoder can be designed for speed, issuing speculatively instructions, while never reading nor writing beyond provided I/O buffers.
+These rules are in place to ensure that a conformant decoder can be designed for speed, issuing speculatively instructions, while never reading nor writing beyond provided I/O buffers.